elianiva/elianiva.github.io/src/post/2bwm/index.md

 Well, because of this pandemic and whatnot, you're advised to stay at home.
 That's why our school closed until it ends, which means I have plenty of free time.
 I decided to use some of my time to try another Window Manager which is 2BWM.

 ## Why 2BWM?
 I chose it mostly because it has 2 borders.
 I know that you can make BSPWM have 2 borders but I can't make it work.
 It uses chwb2 or something like that from wmutils.
 Another reason is that I want to try a different workflow. i3 and BSPWM is a tiling window manager.
-I'd assume you already know what's a tiling WM is, otherwise [read this](https://en.wikipedia.org/wiki/Tiling_window_manager).
+I'd assume you already know what a tiling WM is, otherwise [read this](https://en.wikipedia.org/wiki/Tiling_window_manager).

-What makes me more interested in this WM is, even though it's a floating WM, but it can be fully controlled using a keyboard only.
+What makes me more interested in this WM is, even though it's a floating WM, it can be fully controlled using a keyboard only.
 You can even move your cursor using a keybind!
 But I don't really use this feature.

 ## My Experience
 ### Installation